gpbl/react-day-picker/docs/docs/styling.md

   - /docs/css-modules.html
 ---

-You should style the component from your own stylesheet: start from [src/style.css](https://github.com/gpbl/react-day-picker/blob/master/src/style.css) as template, copy it in a new CSS file and update it to fit the desired style.
+To style the component, use [src/style.css](https://github.com/gpbl/react-day-picker/blob/master/src/style.css) as template and update it to fit the desired style.
+Then, just include it with your CSS files.

 > The CSS classes follow a [BEM-like syntax](https://css-tricks.com/bem-101/).
 If you need to customize the CSS class names, use the [`classNames`](api-daypicker.md#classnames) prop.
 Using this prop you can also import a [CSS Module](#css-modules).

-### Modifiers

-Modifiers added to react-day-picker via the `modifiers` prop becomes CSS modifiers for the `DayPicker-day` class.
-For example, if you use a `isFirstDayOfMonth` modifier, the CSS class for the matched day cells will be `DayPicker-day--isFirstDayOfMonth`.

 ### Importing the style template